 This is an experimental version of LAMMPS with additional features made available for testing before they will be submitted for inclusion into the official LAMMPS tree.
 The source code is based on the developer svn mirror and kept up-to-date as much as possible.
 Most of the time, all changes from the upstream repository are integrated immediately, sometimes - when additional development work is needed to adapt the additional code in LAMMPS-ICMS to the changes in the official LAMMPS version - the tree may be lagging behind for a while.
 Don't hesitate to contact me, if you need some specific feature to be merged in.

 Development on LAMMPS-ICMS is still mainly in bugfix-and-performance-enhancements mode.
+Currently the branch is also used to help integrating new add-on packages to LAMMPS.
 To ease contributing code and bugfixes or submit bug reports a project on bitbucket has been opened: https://bitbucket.org/akohlmey/lammps/ Recent effort has also been invested into a (mostly) automated build system to generate binary RPM packages from LAMMPS-ICMS snapshots for a variety of Linux distributions and installer packages for 32-bit and 64-bit Windows machines.
 More information can be found at http://rpm.lammps.org/ and http://rpm.lammps.org/windows.html, respectively.
 In an ongoing collaboration with the Quantum ESPRESSO developers a QM/MM facility is being added that currently is capable of an ONIOM style mechanical QM/MM coupling between LAMMPS and the pw.x code from Quantum ESPRESSO.
 Further improvements of the coupling code are under way.

 Using /omp pair styles as part of a hybrid style currently can yield wrong per atom pressure and per atom energies, if there are more threads than atoms on any MPI task.